 This ministry provides food to those who have had recent hospitalizations and are in need of help.
 In addition, Shepherd’s Ministry hosts and provides food for receptions that follow funerals or memorial services at LUMC.

+In this time of social distancing, confidential Christian Care help is available through our Stephen Ministers.
 This ministry provides one-on-one, trained, lay Christian care to those who are experiencing crises or transitions in their lives.
 Situations that Stephen Ministers address include, but are not limited to, divorce, grief, illness, unemployment, family crises, and change.

 SUGAR FREE: A Diabetic Support Group